 The Award-Winning Project:

 This 3D printer was originally designed for manufacture via reaction injection molding.
-Noting the constraints of the RIM process, Ray Products worked with the client to convert their design to a 100% molded-in-color pressure-formed unit, which allowed us to significantly reduce the number of parts and tooling required (as well as the total cost of production).
+Noting the constraints of the Reaction Injection Molding (RIM) process, Ray Products worked with the client to convert their design to a 100% molded-in-color pressure-formed unit, which allowed us to significantly reduce the number of parts and tooling required (as well as the total cost of production).
 Converting to pressure forming also completely eliminated the need for paint and structural ribs that would have limited the printer’s capacity.

 This would have been cause for celebration enough, but the real innovation in this unit involved the incorporation of deep undercuts into the thermoformed surface to serve as drawer pulls, a notoriously difficult process to execute effectively.
 During design review, our own toolmaker even encouraged us to consider a redesign, noting that the undercuts would likely be too large and too deep to pull off.
 Despite these reservations, we pushed ahead, trusting that our processing capability would deliver the desired results.
 We are thrilled to report our instincts were correct.